obstropolos/sprig/README.md

 - `/list` which lists all added PRs, with review status indicated by a color.
 Green means it's approved, red means there's no reviews, and yellow means changes have been requested.
+- `/clear <GitHub PR link>` to remove a PR from your list.
+- `/refresh` to refresh the statuses of the PRs.

 Any PRs closed or merged should be removed from Sprig.